Les Plus Beaux Villages de Wallonie

 The association is inspired by the organisation Les plus beaux villages de France and is established as an ASBL in Belgium.
+It is affiliated to the international association The Most Beautiful Villages in the World.

 Les Plus Beaux Villages de Wallonie organises events such as Un Dimanche, un Beau Village ("one Sunday, one beautiful village"), where one village is highlighted and promoted each week, and activities take place to allow visitors to explore the culture and heritage of the village.

 List of villages

 The following villages are presently members of Les Plus Beaux Villages de Wallonie: